juliens/mygale/README.md

  * getArgs() : return an array of the parameter passed to the called function/method
  * getThis() : return the current object of the method which has been caught
  * process() : execute the catch method and return is result
+ * processWithArgs(array $pArgs) : execute the catch method replacing original args by the $pArgs and return is result

 The callback return is the return you will give to the result of the catched function/method